 - Totem Heritage Center houses 33 totem poles and fragments retrieved from deserted Tlingit and Haida Native villages.
 This national landmark collection comprises the largest exhibit of original totems in the United States.

 - Catch the Great Alaskan Lumberjack Show (3–5 times daily, May–September).

 - Ketchikan has an abundance of tour opportunities, from narrated trolley rides and historical sightseeing cruises to flightseeing tours, kayaking trips and canopy tours.

 - Tour Misty Fiords National Monument by boat, floatplane or small ship Alaska cruise.

 - Tongass Historical Museum features photos and artifacts of early-day Ketchikan and its development from Native fish camp to Alaska’s “First City.”
-Under renovations in summer 2017, a temporary gallery will be available for viewing.

 - Saxman Totem Park, 2.3 miles south of downtown, has 21 totems and a clan house.
 Guided tours include demonstrations at the Carving Center and performances by the Cape Fox Dancers at the Beaver Tribal House.

 - Totem Bight State Historical Park, 10 miles north of downtown, contains an excellent model of a Tlingit community house and 14 totems in a beautiful wooded setting.